Walls divide Cairo as revolt anniversary nears

 WALLS GO UP

-Some parts of downtown Cairo now resemble militarised zones.
-Tangles of barbed wire mingle with burnt-out cars, armoured personnel carriers stand in front of empty stores, and soldiers check the ID cards of people on their way to shop or work.
+Some parts of downtown Cairo now resemble militarized zones.
+Tangles of barbed wire mingle with burnt-out cars, armored personnel carriers stand in front of empty stores, and soldiers check the ID cards of people on their way to shop or work.

 Many of the fast food and coffee chain stores on Mohamed Mahmoud Street - where the fiercest of November's clashes took place - had to shut down again, some having only recently replaced windows shattered during the first uprising.